ayushsingh82/CivicLedger/QUICKSTART.md

 ### 1. Initial Load
 - Open http://localhost:3000 in your browser
-- You should see the PrivacyLedger landing page with 3 consent records
+- You should see the CivicLedger landing page with 3 consent records

 ### 2. Wallet Connection (Simulated)
 - Click "Connect Wallet" button in the header